‘TRIVIAL GAMES AND PARANOID PURSUITS’

 It’s time for another ‘Star Cops’ episode!
 How far have our main characters progressed by this point?
 Have some of them grown past their differences and started to like each other?
 Well, let’s find out!

-This episode, ‘Trivial Games and Paranoid Pursuits’, is once again by series deviser Chris Boucher.
-Except this time, this episode is directed by Graeme Harper.
+This episode ‘Trivial Games and Paranoid Pursuits’ is once again by series deviser Chris Boucher.
+Except this time, the episode is directed by Graeme Harper.
 The DVD seems to have made an error.

-According to the back of the DVD cover, it says the episode’s directed by Christopher Baker for the first three episodes.
-Why the makers of the DVD made the mistake I’ve no idea, but it’s so confusing.
+According to the back of the DVD cover, it says the episode’s director is Christopher Baker for the first four episodes.
+Why the makers of the DVD made the mistake, I’ve no idea.
+It’s all so very confusing.

 I’ve met Graeme Harper in real-life of course at conventions and comic cons.
 Next time I see Graeme, I’ll have to talk to him about his work on ‘Star Cops’.
 I’m sure he had an interesting time directing this series.